EcosystemEcologyLab/AGB-products/CONTRIBUTING.md

 ## Adding a new data product

 Currently, the raw files for data products are in folder in the `moore/` folder on the 'Snow' server (which you will need to get access to from Andy Honaker).
-On a mac, this mounts at `/Volumes/Projects/moore/`.
+On a mac, this mounts at `/Volumes/moore/`.
 Download the file or files for the data product to the root level of this directory.

 ## Data wrangling

-If the raw data is tiled (i.e. it comes as mutiple .tifs representing different geographic areas), create functions that work on a **single tile**.
+If the raw data is tiled (i.e. it comes as multiple .tifs representing different geographic areas), create functions that work on a **single tile**.
 Wrangling functions should do the following:

 1. Take two arguments, `input` and `output` which are specified as full file paths